HNU-ICPC-Community/Level-0-Training/README.md

 # HNU ICPC Community

 Welcome to the **ICPC Community - Helwan National University** repository.
-This repository contains solutions for all problem sheets and contests from our training program.
+This repository contains solutions for all problem sheets and contests from our training program..

 ## Community Links
 - **[Codeforces Group](https://codeforces.com/group/elwkSKiCvi/contests)**